A Symbolic Transformation Language and its Application to a Multiscale Method

-Term rewriting provides a theoretical and computational framework which is very useful to express, study and analyze a wide range of complex dynamic systems.
-It is characterized by a repeated transformation of a data object such as a word, term or graph.
+Compared to other techniques, our multiscale method requires more modular calculations, avoids any non-constructive proof and intensively relies on equational reasoning.
+The classical way to automate equational reasoning is to consider mathematical equalities as rewrite rules.
+The rewrite rule $\rrule{t}{u}$ orients the equality $t=u$ from left to right and states that every occurrence of an instance of $t$ can be replaced with the corresponding instance of $u$.
+Consequently symbolic computation with equalities is reduced to a series of term rewritings.
+Algebraic computation and term rewriting are two research domains with strong similarities.
+Both are separately well-studied but there are only few works about the combination of algebraic computation and term rewriting ~\citep{Fevre:1998:CAC,Bundgen95combiningcomputer}.
+Term rewriting provides a theoretical and computational framework which is very useful to express, study and analyze a wide range of complex systems.
+It is characterized by a repeated transformation of data objects such as words, terms or graphs.
 Transformations are described by a combination of rules which specify how to transform an object into another one in the presence of a specific pattern.
 Rules can have further conditions and can be combined by specifying strategies.
 The latter control the order and the way the rules are applied.
 Term rewriting is used in semantics in order to describe the meaning of programming languages as well as in program transformations.
 It is used to perform symbolic computations like in Mathematica, and also to perform automated reasoning.
 It is central in systems where the notion of \emph{rule} is explicit such as expert systems, algebraic specifications, etc.